HotSwap: Enabling Live Dependency Sharing in Serverless Computing: HotSwap Design

 In the container for the user function, a \emph{Migration Client} orchestrates the migration of memory pages on the user side.
-Upon startup of the container, it initiates a migration request for the Dependency Manager.
+Upon startup of the container, it initiates a migration request to the Dependency Manager.
 Upon receiving confirmation, it starts the \emph{Dependency Loader} to orchestrate the restoration of the runtime and the loading of dependency images, guided by the provided metadata.

 Rather than loading all memory pages immediately, the \emph{Dependency Loader} restores the memory pages of the dependency by \emph{lazy migration}.
-The Dependency Loader restores the dependency without loading the actual memory pages; instead, it initiates a \emph{Page Server} to handle this task later.
+In lazy migration, instead of the actual memory pages, the Dependency Loader initializes a \emph{Page Server} to handle this task later.
 When the user functions execute and access memory pages of the dependency, it triggers page faults, and the Page Server handles them.
-This Page Server communicates with the dependency pool to efficiently load specific pages whenever required by the process.
+This Page Server communicates with the dependency pool to efficiently load memory pages.